-We spend a lot of time in the kitchen and we all like to keep it organized.
+We spend a lot of time in the kitchen and many of us like to keep it organized.

-Pots and pans are one of the utensils that we use the most when cooking, but many times we do not know how to store them correctly.
+Pots and pans are utensils that we use the most when cooking, but many times we do not know how to store them correctly.

 The drawer dividers are ideal for bulkier furniture.
 They allow to distribute the space according to the size.

 You can store the pots in one compartment and their lids in another.
-This way they do not move when you open and close the drawer and ar0e always in place.
+This way they do not move when you open and close the drawer and the pans always remain in place and in a neat order.

 No more going crazy looking for the lid that fits the pot you need.